cellannotation/cas-tools/docs/cli.md

 - `--anndata`   : Path to the AnnData file.
 Ideally, the location will be specified by a resolvable path in the CAS file.
 - `--output`    : Optional output AnnData file name.
 If provided a new flatten anndata file will be created, otherwise the inputted anndata file will be updated with the flatten data.
+- `--fill-na`   : Optional boolean flag indicating whether to fill missing values in the 'obs' field with pd.NA.
+If provided, missing values will be replaced with pd.NA; if not provided, they will remain as empty strings.

 Please check the [related notebook](../notebooks/test_flatten.ipynb) to evaluate the output data format.